Rates & Payments

 To receive this rebate, the name and address on your concession card must be exactly the same as the name and address shown on the Rate Notice for your principal place of residence.

 If you'd like to apply for a rebate on your rates, please download and complete the Municipal rates concession application form found at Department Health & Human Services website.

-Properties that receive a kerbside waste collection service have a garbage service charge included on their rates notice.
+All properties that are eligible to receive a kerbside waste collection service have a garbage service charge included on their rates notice.

 The standard charge for three bins (240L Organics, 240L Recycling and 120L Landfill) is $500.92.
 You can upgrade to a 240L Landfill bin for a fee of $59.20, altering the yearly total to be $560.12.
 Visit our kerbside bin collection page for more information.